Ahacad/ahacad/README.md

 - 🥇 A competitive programmer, though not so good, I look into [algorithms](https://github.com/ahacad-bots/algo-templates).
 - 🤔 Research on this and that, now focusing on [🕸️ networks](https://www.usenix.org/conference/nsdi22).
 - 🌱 A student, and always a student, learning.
+- I speak 🇨🇳 中文, 🇺🇸 English, 🇯🇵 日本語, and a bit of 🇩🇪 Deutsche (for now).